-Schools decide how best to spend this money to support your child but this could include help with the costs of school trips, uniform costs or additional support in school.
+Schools decide how best to spend this money to support your child, but this could include help with the costs of school trips, uniform costs or additional learning support in school.

-If you have a sibling not already in school, you will need to apply in August and, if eligible, they will currently be protected until March 2024.
-If you are not eligible for free school meals at that time, they will be entitled to Universal Infant Free School Meals until Year 2.
+If you have a sibling due to start in the Reception Year of school, you will need to apply in August and, if eligible, they will currently be protected until March 2023 and then until the end of Year 6.
+If you are not eligible for free school meals at the time of applying, they will be entitled to Universal Infant Free School Meals until the end of Year 2.